Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 ## Overview

-This Sample demonstrates a Python Flask Webapp signing-in in users in your own tenant using Azure Active Directory.
-The sample achieves the same using the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
+This sample demonstrates a Python Flask web app signing-in users in your own tenant using using the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) with Azure Active Directory.

-1. The ID token is used to authenticate the user and log them in to the webapp, maintaining their logged-in status in the app session.

 ![Overview](./ReadmeFiles/sign-in.png)

 ## Scenario

-- This sample shows how to build a Flask Web app that uses OpenID Connect to sign in users in an Azure AD tenant.
+- This sample shows how to build a Flask Web app that uses [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) leveraging the OpenID Connect protocol to sign in users in an organization's Azure Active Directory tenant.
-- Users can only sign-in with their work and school accounts in their own Azure AD tenant.
+- Users can only sign in with their work and school accounts in their own Azure AD tenant.
+- Once the user has signed in with Azure AD, the ID token is used by the webapp to authenticate, maintaining the user's signed-in status in a session variable.

 ## Contents